hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 by a channel instance to be defined both for an organization and channel wide.

 #### New methods on Channel

-The {@link Channel} class has been enhanced to include new methods to define a chaincode for an organization and for the channel wide use.
+The {@link Channel} class has been updated to include methods to approve a chaincode definition for your organization and commit the definition to a channel.

-* {@link Channel#defineChaincodeForOrg defineChaincodeForOrg} - Define
+* {@link Channel#defineChaincodeForOrg defineChaincodeForOrg} - Approve a
-the chaincode for an organization.
+  chaincode definition for your organization. the chaincode for an organization.
-* {@link Channel#defineChaincode defineChaincode} - Define
+* {@link Channel#defineChaincode defineChaincode} - commit the chaincode
-the chaincode for a channel.
+  definition to a channel.

 #### New method on Client

 The {@link Client} class has been enhanced to include new method to create a {@link Chaincode} instance.